hyperledger/fabric-sdk-py/docs/source/tutorial.md

 If you already have a running fabric network, ignore this.

-To start an example fabric network you can simply run the following command:
+To start an example fabric network you can simply run the following commands:

 ```bash
 $ HLF_VERSION=1.4.6